 - How to create a plan for regular content revitalization

-But why does having an effective content strategy even matter?
+But why does having an effective, SEO-informed content strategy even matter?

-For starters, a good content strategy can increase your organic traffic from search engines, grow your email subscribers, and help expand your social reach.
+For starters, a great content strategy can increase your organic traffic from search engines, grow your email subscribers, and help expand your social reach.

 HubSpot data shows 70% of marketers actively invest in content marketing.
 Publishing content that engages users and addresses their pain points can boost your overall brand authority and help lift you over your competitors.

-Below, we’ve broken it down into 3 pillars highlighting what to do before, during, and after creating your content for SEO success.
+Below, we’ve broken it down into three pillars highlighting what to do before, during, and after creating your content for SEO success.

 There’s a bit of legwork to be done before you put pen to paper (or fingers to keyboard).
-This stage is extremely important, so we advise not skipping it to rush right into the writing portion.
+This stage is extremely important, so we advise not skipping it to rush right into the content creation.

 Understand your target audience

-The first question to ask before you write any piece of content or start developing your overall content strategy is, who is my target audience?
-Who do I want to be reading and digesting this content?
+The first questions to ask before you write any piece of content or start developing your content strategy are: Who is my target audience?
+Who do I want to read and digest this content?

-If you already have ideal client personas built out, that’s great!
+If you already built your ideal buyer personas, that’s great!
 You’re one step ahead.
-If not, you can begin building them by considering your target audience’s demographic, such as:
+If not, you can begin building them by considering your target audience’s demographics, such as: